heoelri/azurearc/arck8s/lab1/lab1.md

 ### Check if your cluster is up-and-running

-We assume that our Kubernetes Cluster is already up and running and you've all the required tools in place.
-To make sure that you've access to your cluster, please run:
+We assume that our Kubernetes Cluster is already up and running and you have all the required tools in place.
+To make sure that you have access to your cluster, please run:

 ```bash
 kubectl get nodes